mjdecker/mjdecker.github.io/_syllabi/cs2.md

 |90%|80%|70%|60%|0%|

 #### zyBook Participation & Challenge Activities ####
+* It is required that the required reading and activities are finished before the designated class for credit.
+* You will be graded on correctness, but you may retry as many times as necessary before due date.

-#### In-class Exercises ####
+#### Lab Exercises ####

-#### ZyLabs ####
+* A typical class will consist of in-class coding exercises.
+This may consist of additional readings, coding problems, etc., and they are designed to reinforce and supplement the readings and activities.
+* In general, these are designed to be finished during the class period, however, they will be due before the next class period.

 #### Projects ####
+* A number of projects (about 3–5), both programming and written, will be given to further reinforce the concepts covered in class and link multiple topics.
+* Details on each project and the requirements for that project will be given when assigned.
+* Projects will be assigned at the beginning of the week and be given two weeks for completion.
+Projects are due before the end of the second week.

-#### Exams ####
+#### Midterm & Final: ####
+* A midterm and comprehensive final will be given over the material covered in class.
+* Material will come from readings, exercises, and projects.
+* The midterm and final will be in person.

 #### Other Notes: ####
-* Participation is mandatory and a critical component of the course grade.
+* It is the student’s responsibility to make sure all files are in the repository or Canvas (as required) and thusly, properly submitted by the due date.
+Files not in the repository/Canvas are not accessible by the instructor and thus are not turned in.
+* When a version control system is required to be used for an exercise/project, good practices are required (i.e., incrementally developed, committing each increment, and writing good commit messages).
+* All programs must compile and run correctly as specified with the exercise/project.
+This may require running on a remote machine.
-* In order that work can be graded and returned promptly and discussions held, late submissions will not be accepted without a valid excuse.
+* In order that work can be graded and returned promptly, late work will not be accepted without a valid excuse.
+It is up to the student to make up any missed material.
-* Make-ups of any work for this class will only be given in the case of an excused absence or a documented, valid emergency.
+* Make-ups of any work for this class will only be given in the case of a documented, valid emergency.
 I encourage you to contact me if an emergency arises.
-* There will be no make-up exams.
+* There will be no make up exams.
 * Any modifications to the syllabus will be made on this page and noted.

 ### Course Timetable ###